Richard Byarugaba: Work experience

 Byarugaba has held various positions over the years, with the majority in Uganda's banking sector.
 He started as a banking officer at Standard Chartered Uganda (Stanchart), in 1983.
 By 1992, he had risen to executive director for finance at Stanchart.
 In 1994, he was transferred to Stanchart's international headquarters in London, as the regional manager for finance, responsible for Africa.
 He returned to Uganda in 1997, where he joined Nile Bank Limited, a private retail bank.
 He became managing director of the bank in 2003.
 In 2007, Barclays, the British financial conglomerate, bought all the shares of Nile Bank Limited for US $27 million (UGX:52 billion).
 The new owners merged the bank with their existing banking interests in the country to form the existing Barclays Bank (Uganda).
-Byarugaba moved to Baclays Bank (Uganda) as the chief operating officer.
+Byarugaba moved to Barclays Bank (Uganda) as the chief operating officer.

 In 2008, when Global Trust Bank (Uganda) was established, the new owners appointed Byarugaba as managing director of the newly created bank.
 He held that position until 2010 when he left to become the managing director and chief executive officer of the National Social Security Fund (Uganda).

 Byarugaba has also worked with Hospice Africa, the Palliative Care Association of Uganda, and the Uganda Institute of Banking and Financial Services.
 When he resigned from Global Trust Bank, he was the treasurer of the Uganda Bankers Association.

 In August 2025 he was appointed chairman of Old Mutual Investment Group Uganda, a subsidiary of Old Mutual East Africa Group, based in Nairobi, Kenya and is in turn a subsidiary of Old Mutual, a South African financial conglomerate.